 The Greek government wants to create several hundred thousands jobs with the help of EU employment schemes.
 But the projects have not started in earnest yet. take their time and it's not only because of unwilling officials, said Katsioulis.

 "The administration also has the problem that the legal framework changes so rapidly that they can't follow or they are busy adapting the administrative regulations to the current status," he said.
 "That takes time and energy.
 It also makes it difficult for the administration to function as a service provider for the economy and the citizens."

 Tax administration, for example, is still a disaster, according to an insurance entrepreneur who did not want to be named.
 Paying bribes to reduce taxes or to avoid an audit is still common.
 He said he experienced it several times.
 Greek minister for public administration, Kyriakos Mitsotakis, frankly admitted that tax fraud and corruption are common.
 It will take years to stop that, according to Mitsotakis.

 Journalist Jan Hübel agreed: "It will take some times until this attitude of the people change, until everybody becomes aware that is good for the citizens when everybody pays taxes.
 In the last 25 years it was a sport to cheat the state."

 The saviors from Europe failed

-Like many Greeks, brewery owner Athanasios Syrianos feels certain that the Troika - the auditors from the EU Commission, the European Central Bank and the International Monetary Fund - underestimated economic problems in Greece.
+Like many Greeks, brewery owner Athanasios Syrianos feels certain that the Troika - the from the EU Commission, the European Central Bank and the International Monetary Fund - underestimated economic problems in Greece.
 Many in Greece and abroad have commented that the Troika's solution intensified the recession and the mass unemployment.
 The Troika should have insisted much earlier on the reduction of the far too big state machinery, said Syrianos.

 "I'd say the first three years were totally lost," he said.
 "That wasn't only the fault of the patient, the Greek economy and government, but it was also the fault of the doctors who tried to solve the crisis."